 Our priorities are to keep our doors open to provide critical services to survivors of domestic violence and human trafficking while minimizing the risk of community spread of the COVID-19 virus.
 We are monitoring the current situation, but know we are still answering calls to our 24/7 Helpline number, our emergency shelter remains open, and we continue to provide telephonic services, and legal advocacy work to families in need.
 Our tele-mental health services are ready to respond to survivors needs.

 As many of us continue to adjust and pivot to the guidelines set forth by our state and federal governments due to the global outbreak of Coronavirus, WTLC brings you FREE online programming, classes, and workshops to support your emotional, mental, and relational health.
+You can see the whole list of free online classes, workshops, and livestreams here.
 Below is a calendar of our virtual programming and available classes can be downloaded here.

 During COVID-19, domestic violence has been on the rise.
 Since March, WTLC has experienced a 135% increase in calls to our 24/7 Helpline, with the majority of callers seeking shelter or housing assistance.
 Other requests have included legal advocacy, counseling, and financial support.
 See how WTLC has responded to survivors’ increased needs in this short video.